MicrosoftDocs/azure-docs/articles/azure-vmware/configure-dns-azure-vmware-solution.md

 1. Select the **DNS service** tab and then select **Edit**.

+   >[!TIP]
+   >For private clouds created on or after July 1, 2021, you can ignore the message about a default DNS zone as one is created for you during private cloud creation.

    >[!IMPORTANT]
-   >While certain operations in your private cloud may be performed from NSX-T Manager, you must edit the DNS service from the Simplified Networking experience in the Azure portal.
+   >While certain operations in your private cloud may be performed from NSX-T Manager, for private clouds created on or after July 1, 2021, you _must_ edit the DNS service from the Simplified Networking experience in the Azure portal for any configuration changes made to the default Tier-1 Gateway.

    :::image type="content" source="media/networking/configure-dns-forwarder-2.png" alt-text="Screenshot showing the DNS service tab with the Edit button selected.":::